kubernetes/minikube/enhancements/implemented/20190925-minikube-enhancement-process.md

 ### Con's

-* Authors may waste unneccessary time styling output
+* Authors may waste unnecessary time styling output
 * Styling may be inconsistent between proposals
 * Invisible to casual contributors to a project, as these proposals do not show up within the GitHub project page